Unix Mailing Lists, Chats, and Similar Resources

 Unix Guru Universe (UGU) is an old and mostly unmaintained (but still available) website with various Unix-related information.

 For example, Tip #4537 would work in simple scenarios, but cause serious negative consequences in others due to incorrect use of * and $i expansions.
-The right way to do what the author intended would be to use program mmv, or use a safe command find ... -exec mv {} {}.bak \;.
+The right way to do what the author intended would have been to use the program mmv or a safe command find ... -exec mv {} {}.bak \;.

 HCoop.Net